gainskills/Kex-Zh-Blog/content/post/2019-02-09-ios-ip-classless.md

 ##### Configuration

 1. Configured IP addresses on the routers<br>
-    Note: The subnets of R1's Loopback1 and R2's Loopback1 belongs the class A address.
+    Note: The subnets of R1's Loopback1 and R2's Loopback1 belong to the class A address.
 2. Execute command "ip classless" on both R1 and R2 (The command has been the default since IOS 11.3)
 3. Configure static routes